andreas-vester/df2img/CODE_OF_CONDUCT.md

-# Code of Conduct - pyratings
+# Code of Conduct - df2img

 ## Our Pledge